Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Materials and Methods

 To define the exact parameters of the network structure, we perform a hyperparameter optimization.
 Table \ref{table:1} lists the parameters that were varied, along with the range in which they were varied.
 The parameters were chosen based on our own experience for the presented network structure and supplemented according to the recommendations of Yang et al. \cite{Yang.Hyper.2020}.
 Enclosed are explanations of the terms used: \begin{itemize}[leftmargin=*,labelsep=5.8mm] \item activation function: the activation function for each layer except the LSTM layers and the output layer \item CNN-block: refers to a block consisting of a CNN layer, followed by a max-pooling layer and either a dropout or a batch normalization layer \item combination scheme for CNN-blocks: the individual CNN-blocks have different hyperparameters depending on the chosen scheme. \item "increasing filters, fixed kernel size": means the number of filters increases per CNN-block [16, 32, 64] but the kernel size remains the same [(5x5), (5x5), (5x5)]. \item "increasing filters, decreasing kernel size": means the number of filters increases per CNN-block [16, 32, 64] and the kernel size is decreased [(9x9), (5x5), (3x3)].

 \end{itemize}

 The remaining hyperparameters are defined as follows.
 The number of units in every LSTM layer is 256.
 The number of neurons in the first dense layer is 512, 128 in the second and 3 in the last (output) layer.
 In the output layer a softmax function is used as activation function, in the LSTM layers we use tanh as activation function and the sigmoid function for the recurrent activation, in all other layers the function that performs best in the optimization is used.
 The max-pooling operation is performed with a (2x2) kernel.
 Every trainable weight is initialized using the uniform initialization by Glorot.
 As evaluation metric we use the macro F1-score \cite{f1macro}.
 This is the arithmetic mean of the f1-scores of the individual classes.
 As error function we use categorical cross-entropy.
 Adam with a learning rate of 0.0001 is used as optimizer.
 This optimization is executed using the DS repetitions of the presented dataset.
-The dataset is divided into training and test set using the leave-one-subject-out (LOSO) method.
-Afterwards, 20\% of the training set is excluded and used as validation set.
-This sample is stratified, so the class distribution in the training and validation set is the same.
-In order to receive an objective impression of the performance of each parameter combination of the hyperparameter optimization, a 5-fold cross-validation is performed with the LOSO method.
-This procedure is referred to as LOSOCV in the following.
+In order to get an objective impression of the performance, each parameter combination is tested in a 5-fold cross validation (CV).
+The dataset is divided into training (74\%), validation (16\%) and test (20\%) set using a stratified shuffle split for each fold.
+The datasets are stratified according to the label distribution of the entire dataset.
 The described network is implemented in Tensorflow 2.5.
 The resulting network structure is shown in figure \ref{fig:network}.

 The channels of the IMUs are arranged and windowed according to figure \ref{fig:nn_input} to generate a 2D representation.
-The data was min-max scaled, but separately for each sensor, so the gyrometer and accelerometer data are each scaled with their own minimum and maximum value.
-These values were extracted from all sensor data in the training dataset.
+The data was standardized, but separately for accelerometer and gyrometer data.

-A total of 120 different parameter combinations is tried.
-For each of these runs, a value for each parameter in Table 1 is randomly chosen.
-The random selection is performed with a \emph{WandB sweeps agent} \cite{wandb} operating in random mode.
+A total of 90 different parameter combinations is evaluated.
+For each of these runs, a value for each parameter in table \ref{table:1} is randomly chosen.
+The selection is performed with a \emph{WandB sweeps agent} \cite{wandb} operating in random mode.